Geometry of polarised varieties: Geometry of non-klt centres

 where $A_W$ is the movable part of $|M_W|$, $|A_W|$ is based point free defining a birational contraction, and $R_W\ge 0$ is the fixed part.\\

 \emph{Step 2.} In this step we have a closer look at the adjunction formula given in the statement, and the related divisors.
 First note that since $G$ is a general member of a covering family, $X$ is smooth near the generic point of $G$.
-As pointed out in \ref{constr-adjunction-non-klt-centre}, the coefficients of $\Theta_{F}$ are in a fixed DCC set $\Psi$ depending only on $d$.